voxel51/fiftyone/app/packages/plugins/README.md

   dataset: Dataset;
   sample: Sample;
   error: AppError;
+  config: PluginConfig;
 };
 ```

 ### Interactivity

-If your plugin only has internal state, you can use existing mechansims in react or libaries you are using to achieve your
-desired ux.
-Eg. in a 3d Visualizer, you might want to use
-Thee.js and its object model, events, and state management.
-Or simply `useState()`.
+If your plugin only has internal state, you can use existing state management to achieve your desired ux.
+Eg. in a 3d Visualizer, you might want to use Thee.js and its object model, events, and state management.
+Or just use your own React hooks to maintain your plugin components internal state.

 Note: multiple plugins cooridinating custom state is not currently supported by the plugin api.